A Multi-modal Deformable Land-air Robot for Complex Environments: Conclusion

 \section{Conclusion}

 This study proposed a multi-modal land-air robot with automatic deformable arms for the first time, with the design conception which solving the compatibility issues for the hybrid land-air robot.
 By estimated and calculated the powers and energy, the robot got a suitable battery and power settings.
 Meanwhile, a simple yet reliable foldable structure was used to significantly expand the space for a flight mechanism and increase the thrust.
 This approach also reduced the size of the driving mode and allowed the platform to traverse narrow corridors.
 The robot was tested in cement pavement, field and indoor, we knew that the driving consumption is 54.75 \% lower than flying consumption.
 Compared with other land-air robots by proposed evaluation methods, our robot offers better comprehensive for flying ability, as well as improved roadway driving capabilities.
 The robot had a good balance of flight and driving comprehensive capabilities.
+Furthermore, the mechatronics design concept of the robot can help other land and air robots improve their comprehensive motion capabilities.